krb5/krb5/doc/plugindev/hostrealm.rst

 The optional **fallback_realm** method allows a module to determine fallback mappings for a hostname.
-The first fallback mapping is tried if there is no authoritative mapping for a realm, and KDC referrals failed to produce a succesful result.
+The first fallback mapping is tried if there is no authoritative mapping for a realm, and KDC referrals failed to produce a successful result.

 The optional **default_realm** method allows a module to determine the local default realm.